dmchandrasinghe/CKA/note.md

 Tools like Prometheus and Grafana are popular because they make metric management simple.

 Monitoring & Logging & Debugging

+  Prometheus :
+      pull base target monitoring. use pushgateway to monitor short-lived targets like jobs

 ## Manage container stdout & stderr logs